hasifnumerics/Differential-Geometry-Coursework/README.md

 ## Repository Content

-- **PDF Solutions:** The repository primarily contains PDFs of my carefully thought-out solutions to the course problems.
-These documents reflect my methodical approach to complex mathematical problems in differential geometry.
+- **PDF Solutions:** The repository primarily contains the comprehensive [pdf](https://github.com/hasifnumerics/Differential-Geometry-Coursework/blob/021d58ec8a278be46d26e66df727badc89c80a1e/M530_Solutions.pdf) of my carefully thought-out solutions to the course problems.
+These documents reflect my methodical approach to complex mathematical problems in differential geometry

 ## Purpose and Audience